-Biological race realism (hereafter BRR) is the view that humans form biologically distinct groups in nature.
+Biological race realism (hereafter BRR) is the view that humans form biological races.
 This view has a long history related to racism and colonialism (Bernasconi and Lott 2000; James and Burgos 2020).
 For instance, the so-called "racialist conception of race" was prominent in Europe and North America during the 19th Century.
 This version of BRR states that human races form a hierarchy according to their distinct capacities (Taylor 2013, Hardimon 2017).
 Each racial group would be defined by immutable biological essences shaping individuals' physical, behavioral, intellectual, and moral traits.
 In this sense, racial membership would be highly explanatory.
 It would explain why and how humans differ in intelligence, empathy, loyalty, and many other meaningful traits.
-These differences would justify the superiority of some races over others.
+These differences would determine the superiority of some races over others.
 Science has debunked the racialist conception of race, but other versions of BRR have surfaced recently (Andreasen 1998; 2005; Kitcher 1999; Pigliucci and Kaplan 2003; Hardimon 2003; 2017; Spencer 2014; 2019a; Glasgow Woodward 2015).
 Many of these versions reject ideas of racial hierarchy, superiority, and essences.
 They also deny that racial groups necessarily differ in meaningful traits.
-Minimalist (or deflationary) versions of BRR have gained special attention in the last decade (Hardimon 2003; 2017; Spencer 2012; 2014; 2015; 2018b; 2019a; Kalewold 2024).
+Minimalist (or deflationary) versions of BRR have gained special attention in the last decade (Hardimon 2003; 2017; Spencer 2012; 2014; 2015; 2018b; 2019a).
 Minimalism proposes that racial groups differ mainly in superficial phenotypic attributes, such as skin color and hair texture.
 Thus, racial membership is not explanatory in the way proposed by the racialist conception of race.
 At the same time, minimalism defends that medicine and other areas of biology still benefit from talking about race and particular racial groups.
-For example, identifying a patient as "White" or "Black" can be useful when diagnosing Cystic Fibrosis, a condition to which white populations are more susceptible than other groups (Hardimon 2017, 156; see also Spencer 2018a).
-The relevance of talking about race in biology is often an important reason to conclude that 'race' denotes a real biological kind, i.e., a significant and non-arbitrary type of entity or subdivision in nature.
+For example, the proponents of minimalist argue that identifying a patient as "White" or "Black" can be useful when diagnosing Cystic Fibrosis, a condition to which white populations are more susceptible than other groups (Hardimon 2017, 156; see also Spencer 2018a).
+The apparently important uses of racial language and classifications in biology is often presented as a motivation to examine whether 'race' denotes a real biological kind.
+Frequently, BRR proponents move from the epistemic utility of those classifications to kind realism (Hardimon 2017; Spencer 2019).
+These kinds would correspond to a significant and non-arbitrary type of entity or subdivision in nature.
 Different racial groups would be instances of that kind.
 Moreover, given the relevance of talking about specific racial groups (e.g., "White" and "Black"), these groups are also treated as biological kinds themselves (Spencer 2019a).

-Arguments against minimalist versions of BRR appear in the philosophical literature (Glasgow 2009; Hochman 2013; Spencer 2018; Glasgow et al. 2019; Jackson 2022; Winsberg 2022; Kalewold 2024).
+Arguments against minimalist versions of BRR appear in the philosophical literature (Glasgow 2009; Hochman 2013; Hochman 2014; Spencer 2018; Glasgow et al. 2019; Jackson 2022; Winsberg 2022; Kalewold 2024).
 One class of arguments focuses on the idea of real biological kinds (or entities) (Maglo 2011; Hochman 2013; Gannett 2010; Kalewold 2024).
 Gannett (2010) argues that real biological kinds must serve various epistemic goals in biology, but the kind 'race' does not.
 She and other scholars challenge the epistemic utility of using race and racial groups in biological science, particularly medicine (Yudell et al. 2016; Root 2003).
 According to these arguments, race is not a real biological kind because the practice of grouping humans into races is not useful enough or in the right way.
 Minimalists push back on these arguments by specifying what is meant by "epistemic utility" and defending that biological kinds can be real even if they are only modestly or marginally useful (Hardimon 2017; Spencer 2014; 2019a).
 This strategy is carefully developed by Quayshawn Spencer, who grounds his minimalist BRR on a new theory of biological kinds (2012; 2014; 2018; 2019a).